Lakshmi Hasanadka, JD

 Sharissa holds her BS in Sociology from Indiana State University, and her Master’s in Business Administration from Indiana Wesleyan University.
 She received the Gallup Great Workplace Award in May 2015 and has a proven record for building and leading highly engaged and productive teams.
 Sharissa also holds an Advisory Board position with the Indiana Small Business Development Corporation in Indianapolis.
 She has been married to her High School sweet heart, Mike, for 25 years; and they live in Cloverdale Indiana along with their three children, ages 12, 19, and 23.

-Sara VanSlambrook is a Senior Program Officer with Local Initiatives Support Corporation.
-She has more than 15 years experience in the nonprofit sector with expertise in program development, grant writing, evaluation, financial management, and communications.
+Sara VanSlambrook is the Senior Director for Strategic Initiatives at the United Way of Central Indiana.
+She has more than 20 years experience in the nonprofit sector with expertise in program development, grant writing, evaluation, financial management, and communications.

 Tequilla Wolfing, M.A.